“My mom and dad ate here with their parents in the 1970s.”

 It has since evolved into the fashionable, outdoor bazaar that it is today.
 Seaside Community Realty (1981), Sundog Books (1986), Bud and Alley’s (1986) and Cottage Rental Agency (1986) all sprang up as the first new urbanist town continued to take shape.
 Seaside’s Dawson’s Yogurt (1988) and the world-famous Modica Market (1989) were close on their heels.

 Goatfeathers Seafood Market and Restaurant opened in its west market on Highway 30-A in 1988.
-Bruno’s Pizza (1991) was established in the former Wheelhouse Restaurant in Seagrove and became 30-A’s first pizzeria.
+Bruno’s Pizza (1991) was established in the former Wheelhouse Restaurant in Seagrove and became 30A’s first pizzeria.
 Now located in Watersound Beach, the classic old-school pizzeria still makes their own dough and sauce every day with an open kitchen that allows you to watch your pie being made from start to finish.
 The Red Bar was established in 1995 in a building once occupied by a Grayton Beach general store.
-The building had been abandoned for several years prior to this now-famous hangout cementing its place in 30-A history.
+The building had been abandoned for several years prior to this now-famous hangout cementing its place in 30A history.
+(Editor’s Note: The Red Bar building was destroyed in a fire in 2019 but will be rebuilt as a near exact replica)